 Apparently, it isn’t about any secret code or algorithms.

-But they use phrases like
+But they use the following phrases:

-- the secret algorithm,
+- The secret algorithm,

 just to draw your attention.